 Laser weapons come in many varieties.

 - Leviathan Class - Text by M. Alan Kazlev

-These MPA capital ships were the largest warships of the Version War, and the largest vessels to see combat in the Inner Sphere.
+These MPA capital ships were the largest warships of the Version War until the construction of the Juggernaut class.

 - Military Strategy in the Posthuman Era - Text by Anders Sandberg